The PSA Test: What to Expect

 Source: Shutterstock

 The prostate-specific antigen (PSA) test is a blood test that measures your PSA levels and is used to screen for prostate cancer.
-Men with prostate cancer usually have a higher PSA level and the risk of being diagnosed with prostate cancer generally increases with PSA values.
+Generally, high PSA values indicate a higher risk of receiving a prostate cancer diagnosis.
+Men with prostate cancer usually have higher PSA levels.

 Learn more: Should You Take the PSA Test?